Grievous Bodily Harm Criminal Injury Claims Guide

 Their criteria for claiming are different from a normal personal injury claim though.
 For instance, you only have 2-years to claim through the CICA compensation scheme, the crime must’ve been reported to the police and the amount of compensation paid is different too.

-- 100% of the full tariff value for the most serious injury
+- 100% of the tariff value for the most serious injury

-- 30% for the injury with the equal or second-highest value
+- 30% for an injury with the equal or second-highest compensation value

-- 15% for an additional injury with the equal or third highest value.
+- 15% for any other injury with the equal or third highest compensation value

-- You have contracted a sexually transmitted disease
+- If you’ve contracted a sexually transmitted disease (STI)

 |Injury Type||CICA Compensation||Details|